 - Taste a spoonful to see if it’s at your desired sweetness.
 Bring to a light boil, then immediately reduce to simmer for 5 minutes.

 - Turn off the heat and either rest for 5 minutes prior to serving or pour in a Crockpot set to warm.
 As it cools, it will continue to thicken.
-Serve with your favorite hot chocolate toppings.
+Serve with your favorite toppings.

 Tips and Substitutions